 Long Term Disability Insurance

-Individual Short Term Disability Insurance is offered to all eligible employees working 20 or more hours per week ages 17 to 64 who are actively at work.
+Individual Short Term Disability Insurance is offered to all eligible employees working 20 or more hours per week who are actively at work.

 Voluntary Critical Illness Insurance is offered to all eligible employees working 20 or more hours per week.
 Specified disease insurance can help by paying a lump sum payment directly to you at the first diagnosis of a covered condition.
 Coverage for spouse and dependent children is also available.